Our Suburban Boy Dave Warner has just produced his 13th crime novel, When It Rains, a thrilling page turner set in WA’s far north.

 I will always be a West Australian.
 My whole personality was formed in WA and I’ve tried to reflect my experiences of that in all my music and writing.
 Not every book I write will have WA as its focus, but it is completely a part of me: Children’s Channel 7, Peter Loader at the WACA, Rigby in the Daily News, Fremantle derbies, countless gigs at the Shenton Park, Raffles and Charles and that bloody January heat.
 It really is unique, and it will always be home – by the way, to prove the point my next musical release is Perth’s very own, unique Christmas song.
 Jamie Mercanti, Nicole my wife, and I, banded together with Martin Cilia to create `Rottnest Christmas’ by the Quokkaz.
 I hope you will all be sick of hearing it by the time you are opening your pressies.

-You recently returned for the funeral of your close friend Dave Zampatti, with whom you embarked on many creative projects in earlier times.
+You recently returned for the funeral of your close friend Dave Zampatti, with whom you embarked on many creative projects.
 What did he mean to you, David?

-David Zampatti and I first met in 1976 when I returned to Perth after a year overseas writing songs and defining a new musical direction, suburban rock.
+David Zampatti and I first met in 1976 when I returned to Perth after a year overseas, writing songs and defining a new musical direction, suburban rock.
 We instantly got on, began working together on various live music projects, formed our own little music agency, and tried to create fun events for our generation of Perth people.
-That kind of loose partnership continued for years as we created The Sensational Sixties; one of the very first big tribute shows; worked comedy revues and started what we believe were the world’s first `murder weekends.’
-David was a huge part of my life, like the late Johnny Leopard so it’s devastating to lose him.
+That kind of loose partnership continued for years.
+We created The Sensational Sixties, one of the very first big tribute shows; worked comedy revues and started what we believe were the world’s first `murder weekends.’
+David was a huge part of my life, like the late Johnny Leopard, so it’s devastating to lose him.

 You’re back here in Perth for a few days, doing what?

 This is exciting.
-I’m here forthe lead up to the famous Hungerford Awards held annually by my publisher Fremantle Press.
-This year the awards are slotted for Thursday evening October 24 where I will be contributing a small musical presence – exactly what must remain a mystery for now.
+I’m here for the lead up to the famous Hungerford Awards held annually by my publisher Fremantle Press.
+This year the awards are slotted for the evening if Thursday, October 24, where I will be contributing a small musical presence – exactly what must remain a mystery for now.

 On Wednesday October 23 at 1.30pm you will find me ‘in conversation’ at the Boya Library in Mundaring.
 These are always terrific events so please book and come along if you are free.